The damaging effect of digital devices on eyes

 How many children own a digital device?

-Most UK households no longer share a computer or have only one television in the living room, but it might be surprising to learn that as many as 39% of parents taking part in the survey said that their children owned a tablet, whilst 38% acknowledged their children owned a smartphone.
+Gone are the days when families shared one computer or sat around the TV in the living room.
+But it might be surprising to learn that as many as 39% of parents we surveyed said that their children owned a tablet and 38% said their children owned a smartphone.

 The vast amount of time children spend behind a screen each day would give any parent cause for concern.
-Our survey found that 66% of parents were concerned about overuse of digital devices with a further 60% specifically worried about the effect that the overuse of digital devices would have on their children’s eyesight.
+Our survey found that 66% of parents were worried about overuse of digital devices, with a further 60% specifically worried about the effect that the overuse of digital devices would have on their children’s eyesight.

-We asked optical expert Rob Hogan, a registered optometrist for over 33 years, his thoughts on digital use before bedtime: “It is important to limit access just before bedtime, as research has found that the background “blue-ish” light typically emitted from these devices can disrupt normal sleep patterns.
+We asked optical expert Rob Hogan, a registered optometrist for over 33 years, for his thoughts on screen time before bed: “It is important to limit access just before bedtime, as research has found that the background ‘blue-ish’ light typically emitted from these devices can disrupt normal sleep patterns.
 Also, blue light chronically absorbed throughout life is implicated in Age-related Macular Degeneration (AMD), increasingly found in later life.”

-Of course, with the explosive growth of digital device usage still being quite a recent phenomenon, there is still much research needed to understand the effects in more detail.
+Of course, with the huge growth of smartphone and tablet usage still being quite a recent phenomenon, we’ve yet to fully understand the effects.

-What are the other effects of overuse of a digital device?
+What are the other effects of too much screen time?

-Digital devices have quickly become a staple part of daily life for both adults and children.
-So it’s hardly surprising that the risks and potential problems associated with the overuse of devices often go unnoticed.
+Smartphones, tablets, laptops and TVs have become an intrinsic part of modern life for both adults and children.
+So it’s not surprising that the problems associated with too much screen time can go unnoticed.

 Dr Rob Hogan’s top tips

-Dr Rob Hogan has been a registered optometrist for over 33 years, and has spent over 20 years of his career directing and managing Professional Services for some of the largest Optometric Companies in the UK.
-He is also a council member of the General Optical Council (GOC), the biggest governing optical body in the UK.
+Dr Rob Hogan has been a registered optometrist for over 33 years and has spent over 20 years directing and managing professional services for some of the largest optometric companies in the UK.
+He is also a member of the General Optical Council (GOC), the biggest governing optical body in the UK.
 So, it’s safe to say he knows a thing or two about eyes!

-A child’s vision is critical to their learning and development, making regular checkups with an Optometrist essential in younger years.
+A child’s vision is critical to their learning and development.
+Making regular checkups with an optometrist is essential.
 In the UK, all children under the age of 16 are entitled to free sight tests with the NHS.
-Your Optometrist will adjust their examination in accordance with the age and capability of the child.
-Whilst a child can be seen at any age, they are most typically tested in an Opticians’ practice from around the ages of 3-4.
+Whilst a child can be seen at any age, they are most typically tested in an opticians’ practice from around the ages of 3-4.
 Make sure you let the optometrist know about any family history of eye or vision problems.

-Sitting too close to a screen can cause discomfort, stress and strain on your eyes and can be a sign that the child is developing short-sightedness or Myopia.
+Sitting too close to a screen can cause discomfort, stress and strain on your eyes and can be a sign that your child is developing short-sightedness or Myopia.
 To prevent this, always sit at least an arm’s length away from your screen.
-If you notice your child sits closer and is displaying signs of eye discomfort, they may require some form of vision correction, and we would advise to book an appointment with your local Optician.
+If you notice your child sits closer and is displaying signs of eye discomfort, they may require some form of vision correction, and we would advise that you book an appointment with your local optician.

 The 20/20/20 rule (for every 20 minutes spent on a digital device, spend 20 seconds looking at something 20 feet away) can be difficult to monitor in children.
-Designating a specific time period for digital use, with intermittent activities arranged between these times, will allow your child’s eyes to relax.
+Designating a specific time period for digital use with intermittent activities arranged between these times will give your child’s eyes a break.